School-Schedule-Generator/School.Schedule.Generator/DOCS.md

 * starting_lesson_hour_id - default 0 - decides when class starts it's lessons

 SSG_CLASSROOMS:
-* classroom_ID - no default, can't repeat values
+* classroom_id - no default, can't repeat values
 * classroom_name - no default, can't repeat values
 * type - no default - decides subjects that can take place in this classroom

 SSG_CLASSROOMS_TYPES:
-* type_ID - no default, can't repeat values
+* type_id - no default, can't repeat values
 * description - no default - only for visuals

 SSG_LESSON_HOURS:
-* lesson_ID - no default, can't repeat values
+* lesson_id - no default, can't repeat values
 * start_hour - time when lesson starts
 * duration - duration of lesson

 SSG_SUBJECT_NAMES:
-* subject_name_ID - no default, can't repeat values
+* subject_name_id - no default, can't repeat values
 * name - no default - only for visuals

 SSG_TEACHERS:
-* teacher_ID - no default, can't repeat values
+* teacher_id - no default, can't repeat values
 * name - no default - only for visuals
 * surname - no default - only for visuals
 * possible_subjects - no defaults - only for visuals - list of possible subjects